rowanmanning/pledge/README.md

 # Pledge #

+**Note: Pledge is currently under heavy development, you probably shouldn't use it quite yet :)**

 Pledge is a pretty little validation library for your browser and server.
 It has a simple and expressive syntax which makes validating variables and arguments an enjoyable task!